Why subscribe?

 We may be able to translate between languages or cultures: English to Spanish, liberal to conservative, poor to rich.

 The short description for this site says it aims to deliver "anti-reductionism through liminality, paradox & nuance."
-I like that.

 Thanks for reading!